Best Beginner Guitar – Acoustic & Electric Guitar Buyers Guide (2017)GuitarSpotting

 The Taylor 110e is the only guitar listed in this article with a price tag over $500 at this time.
 But I feel I should mention it because the Taylor guitar tone just sounds so great.

-If you’re looking for a quality acoustic-electric and want to spend a little extra money up front to buy a sweet guitar you’ll be playing for a long time, this one is definitely worth considering.
+If you’re looking for a high-quality acoustic-electric and are willing to spend a little extra money up front to buy a sweet guitar you’ll be playing for a long time, the 110e is worth the money.
 Especially if you’re interested in owning a Taylor.

 Taylor Guitars founder Bob Taylor is known throughout the guitar world as an innovator, and their guitars are extremely well-designed and built for maximum quality sound.

 The 110e is a full-size dreadnought with a thin neck and low action.
-It has a solid Sitka spruce top, and layered sapele back and sides.
+It has a solid Sitka spruce top, and layered walnut back and sides.